Project 03 · 2026 · self-initiated · feature design

-A self-initiated home-page redesign for the #1 employee management app for deskless workers.
-Two redundant Time Clock buttons collapse into one, and the running shift lives in the Dynamic Island — so forgetting to clock out becomes much harder.
+A self-initiated redesign of the #1 app for deskless teams.
+I collapsed two redundant Time Clock buttons into one, and lifted the running shift into the Dynamic Island, so the clock follows you out of the app.

 12:36